neuralsys/vl-admin-tool/README.md

 ## Laravel Admin Tool by Vuongdq

 ## Todo:
-- Add data-default-value for html element for setting default value
 - Rollback Seeder

 - Only show admin menu for admin users (adding to generate menu command)